concourse/concourse/README.md

 The `--tsa-worker-private-key` flag specifies the key to use when authenticating to the TSA.
 Refer to [Prerequisites](#prerequisites) if you're not sure what this means.

+If you are starting a windows worker you will likely need `--bind-ip 127.0.0.1` as well.